Embed This Data

 - FDI Inflow:

-Slovakia’s top individual income tax rate is 25 percent, and its top corporate tax rate has been reduced to 22 percent.
+The top individual income tax rate is 25 percent, and the top corporate tax rate is 21 percent.
 Other taxes include a value-added tax and a property tax.
-Tax revenues equal approximately 28.5 percent of domestic income.
-Public expenditures amount to 38.7 percent of gross domestic production, and government debt equals 55 percent of GDP.
+The overall tax burden equals 31.0 percent of total domestic income.
+Government spending has amounted to 42 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.7 percent of GDP.
+Public debt is equivalent to 52.6 percent of GDP.

 The process for launching a private enterprise is more streamlined, and licensing requirements have become less burdensome.
 The nonsalary cost of employing a worker is moderate.
 The severance payment system is not burdensome, but regulations on work hours remain relatively rigid.
 Although fuel prices at the pump are fully liberalized and determined by the market, the government adopted a €50 million “natural gas cash rebate” for households in 2016.